rkapsi/gibson/README.md

 ### Dashboard

 TBD.
 I'd love to use something like [Play!](http://www.playframework.org) but I have a feeling there is not enough time to learn `Play!` and get this done in a few hours.
+Unless we start cranking on this now of course. :)

 ## Riak